madhin-prassana/Leetcode/README.md

 Day 5 -> 9.
 Palindrome Number
 [ Time taken: 6 m 50 s ] I cannot believe it took me this long to find a goddamn Palindrome.
 Made a logic error that gave me incorrect output and it took me longer than it should have to figure that out.

+Day 7 -> 67.
+Add Binary
+[ Time taken: 8 m 58 s ] Yeah, this is not easy.
+I don't know how they have marked it as one.
+Spent a lot longer than 9 minutes working on the loop and kept getting incorrect answers and almost though about switching to a different question (which was why I paused) but finally.